Lesson 1: Intro to Serial

 So, how can we design and implement a computer program to communicate with Arduino via serial?
 To answer this, let’s decompose serial communication into three high-level layers:

-• Hardware layer: How is data communicated over hardware?
+• Hardware layer: How is data physically communicated?
 How many wires are used?
 What does the voltage signal look like?
 Thankfully, Arduino handles this for us.
-And for Computer ↔ Arduino serial communication, serial data is transmitted via the USB cable.
+For Computer ↔ Arduino serial communication, data is transmitted via the USB cable.

-• Serial protocol: What is the format of a serial transmission packet (e.g., the data and parity bits)?
+• Serial protocol layer: What is the format of a serial transmission packet (e.g., the data and parity bits)?
 How do we compose this packet?
-Again, we do not really need to worry about this.
-Arduino uses the standard asynchronous serial protocol and includes the software library Serial to support this.
-We just need to make sure that both communicating devices are using the same baud rate and data packet configuration.
+Again, we don’t need to worry much about this—Arduino uses the standard asynchronous serial protocol and includes the Serial library.
+We just need to make sure both devices are using the same baud rate and frame configuration.

 Binary vs. ASCII-encoded data